Rangisal/Kickstarter-Analysis/README.md

  ![image](https://user-images.githubusercontent.com/93173498/140600003-5803d221-5649-43b8-b1bb-70d08cf4b202.png)

 ### Challenges and Difficulties Encountered
+- It shows in the analysis according to the outcomes based on the goal there is a higher possibility to fail the campaign when the goal amount is higher.
+- The following table clearly indicates that Louise is asking more than twice the average successful goals.
+Both mean and median successful goal amount is lower than the       failed goal amount.

+-
+- Hence there should be another way to confirm the feasibility of using outcomes vs goal before make any conclusion.

 ## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date?
+- **What are two conclusions you can draw about the Outcomes based on Launch Date?**
+- The months of May and June has has higher outcomes of successful with higher rate of success.
+- It will be a good deciding factor to launch a campaign in those months.

-- What can you conclude about the Outcomes based on Goals?
+- **What can you conclude about the Outcomes based on Goals?**
+- Higher failure due to higher goal amount

-- What are some limitations of this dataset?
+- **What are some limitations of this dataset?**
+- There should be more deciding factors to analyse before make any final decision on the campaign.
+The success rate is not solely depends on the goal or the launch date.

-- What are some other possible tables and/or graphs that we could create?
+- **What are some other possible tables and/or graphs that we could create?**
+- Demographic analysis of the past campaigns on theater and see the other oppertunities as Louis was interested in other areas in theater.
+- Box plot of selected demographic based on subcategories of theater.